 Made in Beijing: The Plan for Global Market Domination

-Through interviews with FBI agents and executives of victim companies, this film aims to help the private sector recognize the urgent need to protect their intellectual property against sustained and ongoing industrial espionage by the People’s Republic of China (PRC).
+This film helps the private sector recognize the urgent need to protect their intellectual property against sustained and ongoing industrial espionage by the People’s Republic of China (PRC).
 Visit fbi.gov/chinathreat to learn more.

 Narrator: While the world has witnessed a thriving economic partnership between China and the U.S. for decades …